Algorithms for Competitive Division of Chores: Introduction

-The max-min fair share is a fairness notion inspired from cake cutting protocols and requires that each agent gets a value at least as high as the one he can guarantee by preparing first $n$ bundles and letting the other players choose the best $n-1$ of these bundles.
-This optimization problem induces a max-min value $\alpha_i$ for each player and the question is whether there exists an allocation where each agent has utility at least $\alpha_i$.
-While such allocations may not exist ~\cite{PW14}, approximations are possible; in particular, there always exists an allocation in which all the agents get two thirds of their max-min value ~\cite{PW14}, and this can be computed in polynomial time~\cite{AMNS15}.
+The {maximin} fair share is a fairness notion inspired by cake-cutting protocols.
+It requires that each agent's utility be as high as they can guarantee by preparing $n$ bundles and letting the other players choose the best $n-1$ of these bundles.
+This optimization problem induces the {maximin} value $\alpha_i$ for each player, and the question is whether there exists an allocation where each agent has utility at least $\alpha_i$.
+While such allocations may not exist~\cite{PW14}, approximations are possible; in particular, there always exists an allocation in which all the agents get two-thirds of their {maximin} value~\cite{PW14}, and this can be computed in polynomial time~\cite{AMNS15}.

-{The literature on indivisible chores is sparse.} \cite{ARSW17} study the fair allocation of multiple indivisible chores using the max-min share solution concept, showing that such allocations do not always exist and computing one (if it exists) is strongly NP-hard; these findings are complemented by a polynomial 2-approximation algorithm. \cite{aziz2018fair} consider the problem of fair allocation of a mixture of goods and chores and design several algorithms for finding fair {\fed (but not necessarily Pareto optimal)} allocations in this setting. \cite{aziz2019strategyproof} enrich the setting by adding the requirement of strategy-proofness and~\cite{bouveret2019chore}, the requirement of connectivity under the assumption that chores form a graph.}
+{The literature on indivisible chores is sparse.} \cite{ARSW17} study the fair allocation of indivisible chores using the {maximin} share solution concept, showing that such allocations do not always exist and computing one (if it exists) is strongly NP-hard; these findings are complemented by a polynomial $2$-approximation algorithm. {\cite{aziz2018fair} consider the problem of fair allocation of a mixture of goods and chores and design several algorithms for finding fair {(but not necessarily Pareto optimal)} allocations in this setting. \cite{aziz2019strategyproof} enrich the setting by adding the requirement of strategy-proofness and~\cite{bouveret2019chore}, the requirement of connectivity under the assumption that chores form a graph.}

-Finally, the competitive rule and various relaxations (such as those obtained by removing the budget clearing requirement, allowing item bundling, or using randomization) can also be used to allocate indivisible goods.
-These have been studied for various classes of utilities from the point of view of existence of fair solutions and their computation in~\cite{B11,FGL13,BHM15,OPR16,BLM16,barman2018,BNT19}.
+Finally, the competitive rule and its various relaxations (such as those obtained by {partially relaxing} the budget constraint, allowing item bundling, or using randomization) can also be used to allocate indivisible goods.
+These have been studied for various classes of utilities from the point of view of the existence of fair solutions and their computation in~\cite{B11,FGL13,BHM15,OPR16,BLM16,barman2018,BNT19}.
 Closest to ours is the work by \cite{barman2018}, which considers Fisher markets with indivisible goods and shows how to compute an allocation that is Prop1 and Pareto optimal in strongly polynomial time.
 We build on these results to obtain a theorem for chores.